What Is A Sump Pump? Everything You Need To Know

 Pedestal pumps are long, upright machines with the impeller or intake device at the bottom and the pump motor on top.
 Compared to submersible pumps, these are less expensive and simpler to reach for maintenance, but they are often considered less reliable.
 They are too loud because the motor is located above the sump pit.

 Accessing pedestal sump pumps is much simpler.
-Since they remain above the pit, you can quickly access them in the situation that a repair or replacement is required.
+Since they remain above the pit, you can quickly access them if a repair or replacement is required.
 The Pedestal has a life expectancy between 25 and 30 years, which is more than twice as long as some of the most resilient submersible sumps pumps, given that it is not exposed to as much water or debris.

 The pedestal sump pump is also very noisy as it isn’t placed in the ground.
 Expect to hear it operating, especially when it is exerting itself.